rrvt/WixApp/README.md

 know all the files needed in the output.

 ## Updates

+### August 16, 2020

+Exchanged the Help and About Menus (make them more like other Applications, at least mine).

 ### August 15, 2020

 Moved the Istaller directory current path to the WixApp.ini file.
 Do a better job of updating the path